-Top 5 Marijuana Destinations to Visit in 2021
+Top 5 Cannabis Destinations to Visit in 2021

 2020 kept people in their homes like never before, and now people are itching to get out and explore again.
 We all have very high expectations for 2021, hopefully, as the COVID-19 vaccine rolls out, people will finally be able to hop off their couches and onto that next adventure.
 Even though things are still uncertain, we're optimistic for travel and have made a list of some of the hot spots for weed-themed destinations for 2021.

 This may seem like an obvious choice, but this city is crawling with all things cannabis.
 Even though California wasn't the first state to legalize weed, it's probably more common to bring edibles than a bottle of wine to any 21+ dinner party here.

 To get the most out of the cannabis culture in L.A., relax at the Cannabis Cafe, which is one of the first cannabis smoking patios in the country.
 To see how all the magic happens, catch a cannabis tour, such as Green Tours, which allows you to further look into multiple state-of-the-art growing facilities.
 There is even a Stoned Video Game League, perfect for those who like to smoke up and sit on their couch for hours, where "athletes" even receive a free bottle of cannabis water.

 For some trippy art, check out the Wisdome.
 It's an avant-garde immersive art space and event center with events, like the Psychedelics Wellness Summit.
 Connect with the outdoors and hit the boardwalks in either Venice or Santa Monica for that famous California sunshine and culture.

 This city, located on the Last Frontier, may surprise you.
 Anchorage (and the state of Alaska as a whole) has exploded since the legalization of recreational cannabis in 2014, being the third state to do so.
 It is the home to Frost Farms, the winner of many accolades in the past, even having a coveted "Best Sativa" award.